 - Evaporation of the chemical is thought to be less than 10% - if this is in question, assume that evaporation has occurred and that high peroxide levels may be present.

 If after opening the container, visual irregularities such as those listed in section 1 are apparent, assume that dangerous levels of peroxides are present.
-Gently cover the container to minimize evaporation, limit handling and movement, and notify EHS as soon as possible.
+Gently cover the container to minimize evaporation, limit handling and movement, and notify Environmental Health & Safety as soon as possible.

 - Kelly, R. J., "Review of Safety Guidelines for Peroxidizable Organic Chemicals", Chem.
 Health Saf.
 1996, 3(5), 28-36